 Are you a king carpenter?
 If so, this vivid crowned bolt tattoo may help you pay homage to your professional skills.
 This colorful depiction of crisscrossed bolts and a crown is done in a classic realist fashion.
 The application looks so real we had to do a double-take.
 The oddball pairing may not make sense to laymen.
 Then again, it’s only you that has to live with the body art.

-This delicate little crown is worn on the neck rather than the head.
-The black and white tat is buffered with blasts of pastel blue.
+This delicate little crown is worn on the neck rather than the head, it is a crown neck tattoo.
+The black and white tattoo is buffered with blasts of pastel blue.
 We love the may the artist shaded the illustration.
 The careful carving creates the illusion that this regal symbol is popping right off the skin.